-Paul and I had booked Budapest for an early 23rd wedding anniversary in April 2018 over the Easter weekend.
-We took the early morning 2.5hour Ryanair flight from Stanstead.
+Paul and I had booked Budapest for an early 23rd wedding anniversary in 2018 over the Easter weekend.
+We took the early morning 2.5hour Ryanair flight from Stansted Airport.
 The currency is the Hungarian Forint but Euros are also widely accepted.
 We were highly excited for a few gastronomic experiences which we’d pre-booked!
 The taxi service from the airport to our hotel was incredibly efficient and pre-paid from a booth within the airport.
 Our selected accommodation, the imposing Danubius Hotel Gellért overlooking the Danube River is housed in the same building as the hot Gellért Baths and has starred in several Hollywood films.
-We were delighted to be assigned with an enormous suite which has hosted an American President and the Dutch Queen in the past!
+We were delighted to be assigned with an enormous suite which has hosted an American President and the Dutch Queen in the past as well as always being reserved for a renown local concert pianist!
 We had great views across the river from our balcony.
 Very special.
-It felt like we had taken a step back in time…
+It felt like we had taken a step back in time to the communist era…

 Once we had got over how amazing our hotel room was we set off to do some exploring.
-We found ourselves stopping every few metres just to take photos of the amazing sights.
+We found ourselves stopping every few metres just to take photos of the interesting sights.

 We headed to the Buda Castle Venicular but there was a big queue so we decided to walk.
 The Fisherman’s Bastion is one of the best known monuments in Budapest.
 Its 7 turrets represent Hungary’s 7 tribes.
 It was protected by the Guild of Fisherman in the Middle Ages, hence the name.
 There is a wonderful cafe where you can sit and take in the stunning views and people watch.

 We had booked a wine tasting at Faust Wine Cellar.
 We enjoyed sampling the six Hungarian wines on offer accompanied by cheese scones as a palate cleanser.